 Ho capito (I understand [literally "I've understood"]) is what you commonly say to let someone know you're listening, much like "I see," "I get it," or even "uh huh."

-And then, we were out and about every night.
+And then, we were out and about all night

 In giro is a very general way to say "out" or "around," when you ask or say where someone is, or where someone has gone.
 There are many ways to use this expression, so check it out here.